valyefimov/zed-theme-efa-dark/README.md

 ## License

-This theme is available for personal and commercial use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments